SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 For today, Pfizer tested doses of 10&mu;g, 20&mu;g, and 30&mu;g (the original dose for adults) in a dose-finding Phase 1 trial.
-They picked 10&mu;g and are today applying for EUA for the 10&mu;g dose ages 5-11 as tested in a Phase 2/3 trial, and sticking with the 30&mu;g dose for 12 and older.
-Pfizer says that dose in ages 5-11 a vaccine efficacy (i.e., reduction in probability of infection compared to unvaccinated) of 91%.
+They picked 10&mu;g and are today applying for EUA for the 10&mu;g dose ages 5 &ndash; 11 as tested in a Phase 2/3 trial, and sticking with the 30&mu;g dose for 12 and older.
+Pfizer says that dose in ages 5 &ndash; 11 a vaccine efficacy (i.e., reduction in probability of infection compared to unvaccinated) of 91%.
 As historical vaccines go, that's excellent.
 The issues will likely be (a) medical need, and (b) side effects in otherwise healthy children who aren't at huge COVID-19 risk anyway.